Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

 What Makes Pickles Sour/Vinegary

-If your latest round of pickles tasted too sour, you may be tempted to just toss the whole batch.
-Luckily, there are a few methods you can use to correct the flavor mishap.
+If your latest round of pickles tasted too sour, you might be tempted just to toss the whole batch.
+Luckily, you can use a few methods to correct the flavor mishap.

-Before we jump into fixing the sour pickles, it may be helpful to know what caused the recipe to turn out so sour in the first place.
+Before we fix the sour pickles, it may be helpful to know what caused the recipe to turn out so sour in the first place.

-Pickles that are fermented in saltwater brine rather than in a vinegar mixture are more likely to turn out sour.
+Pickles fermented in saltwater brine rather than in a vinegar mixture are more likely to turn out sour.

 Fermented pickles (also known as brined pickles) must go through a fermentation process for several weeks for the fermentation to take place.
 Fermentation is when bacteria produce acids necessary to preserve the pickles.
 The bacteria also generates and creates the pickled flavor.